Learn how to create a calm classroom using five effective strategies and tips on creating a calm corner and kit to help students.

 - Teach the class about each item and how you expect them to use it.
 Explain how each tool can help calm their bodies and minds.
 Take time for everyone to practice using the tool before it is included in the kit.

 - Decide how many kits you wish to create.
 There are benefits to each child having their own kit.
-They can include tools designed and selected specifically to help them calm, rather than get excited.
+They can include designed and selected tools to help them calm rather than get excited.
 For example, they could include a personal journal and emotions clip-card.
 Alternatively, you could create a few boxes of tools for the entire class to share.

-- Make sure to clearly outline the expectations (when students can use it; how many can use it at a time; who can use it and when).
-Demonstrate what proper use looks like.
+- Clearly outline the expectations (when students can use it, how many can use it at a time, who can use it, and when) and demonstrate proper use.

 What to Include in a Calm Down Box: